-Epidemic control using ICT – a game changer in fighting global epidemics
+Epidemic control using big data – a game changer in global health

 Leveraging mobile technology for epidemic control

 Mobile networks have brought voice and internet services to billions of people around over the last 25 years.
 According to the latest Ericsson Mobility Report, there are approximately 5.5 billion subscribers globally.
 At the current trajectory, mobile broadband will provide network coverage to around 95 percent of the world’s population by 2022.
 These numbers indicate that the mobile industry has a great potential to deliver life-saving information even in the most remote and resource poor areas.

 With this in mind, the Broadband Commission for Sustainable Development (BCSD) decided to establish a Working Group on Epidemic Preparedness last year, with the objective of developing a proposal to use ICT to prevent the spread of epidemics in the world.

 I served as Ericsson’s representative on the international cross-functional team of experts that made up the Working Group.
 We developed our recommendations through an iterative and collaborative process, drawing on the broad and deep expertise of group members including the World Bank Group, the Pan American Health Organization (PAHO), the International Telecommunication Union (ITU), GSMA, health experts and scientists.